meteor/meteor/content/collections.md

 });
 ```

-The issue with this schema is that due to the DDP behaviour just mentioned, each change to *any* todo item in a list will require sending the *entire* set of todos for that list over the wire.
+The issue with this schema is that due to the DDP behavior just mentioned, each change to *any* todo item in a list will require sending the *entire* set of todos for that list over the wire.
 This is because DDP has no concept of "change the `text` field of the 3rd item in the field called `todos`", simply "change the field called `todos` to (say) `[{text: 'first'}, {text: 'second'}]`".

 ### Denormalization and multiple collections